Dallas Fort Worth Airport (DFW) Guide

 Airport Facts & Stats

-The top five destinations served from DFW are Los Angeles, Denver, Chicago, Atlanta, and New York.
-Other popular international destinations include London, Mexico City, and Tokyo.
+• Top Destinations: The most popular destinations served from DFW are Los Angeles, Denver, Chicago, Atlanta, and New York.
+Key international destinations include London, Mexico City, and Tokyo.

 Airport History